risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v0.8.0 (2025-**-**):
     - Increase the effect of Breath Filter Amt (2x)
+    - Extend EG Osc Amt and LFO Osc Amt (Pitch) range
-    - Change the meaning values 0, 1, and 127 of EG Osc Amt and LFO Osc Amt
+    - Change the meaning values 0, 1, and 127 of EG Osc Amt and LFO Osc Amt (Shape)
     - Change the preset programs
     - Fix documentation
     - Tested with Arduino-Pico version 4.7.1